 Contemporary fiction with Emily Gale: Teen Writing Bootcamp

-At the Library’s Teen Writing Bootcamp, writer Alicia Sometimes explored the art of science writing with a group of talented young teens.
+At the Library’s Teen Writing Bootcamp, writer Emily Gale explored the art of contemporary fiction with a group of talented young teens.
 Below she shares some tips and reflections from her Bootcamps in March 2022.

 While designing my program for State Library Victoria, I decided to run with the idea that any teenager who signs up for an after-school creative writing course is already ambitious and industrious.
 So I took the term ‘Bootcamp’ quite literally and decided to pack in as much as possible.
 Years of running creative writing workshops in schools and libraries had taught me that if I was going too fast or getting into territory that was too complex, they’d soon let me know.
 My aim was to gradually provide them with a sturdy framework for any future writing they decide to do and give them time to plan a story over the four-week course.
 I think I was right to trust my instincts on this, going by the quality of work I’ve seen so far and the volume of insightful questions the teenagers asked during our sessions.